Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-     3. The encoder or ingest source SHOULD use chunked transfer encoding option of the HTTP POST command [[!RFC2626]] as it might be difficult to predict the entire content length of the segment.
+     3. The encoder or ingest source SHOULD use chunked transfer encoding option of the HTTP POST command [[!RFC2626]] as it might be difficult to predict the entire content length of the fragment.
 This can also be used for example to support use cases that require low latency.
      4. If the HTTP POST request terminates or times out with a TCP error prior to the end of the stream, the encoder MUST issue a new connection, and follow the preceding requirements.
-Additionally, the encoder MAY resend the previous segment that was already sent again.
+Additionally, the encoder MAY resend the previous fragment that was already sent again.
-     5. The ingest source MUST handle any error or failed authentication responses received from the media processing, by issueing a new connection and following the preceding requirements inlcluding retransmitting the ftyp and moov boxes of the CMAF track header.
+     5. The ingest source MUST handle any error or failed authentication responses received from the media processing entity, by issueing a new connection and following the preceding requirements including retransmitting the ftyp and moov boxes of the CMAF track header.
      6. In case the [=live stream event=] is over the ingest source should signal